My baby screams while I nurse him, what's wrong?

 Rita Madden | Other Provider

-I think you will benefit from a visit with a lactation consultant.
-It sounds like you have a good supply of milk, yet somewhere along the way, your baby isn't ingesting enough of it.
-It could be latch, too fast or too slow of milk flow, positioning, scheduled feedings, or your infant's oral development.
+I would recommend making an appointment with a lactation consultant.
+It sounds like you have a good milk supply, but he is having a difficult time removing it.
+It could be a number of things going on including latch, too fast or too slow of milk flow, scheduled feedings, or your infant's oral development.